SummaryRead the full fact sheet

 Studies suggest that a person’s emotional wellbeing can impact the experience of pain.
 Understanding the cause and learning effective ways to cope with your pain can improve your quality of life.

 Key pain management strategies include:

-• physical or occupational therapy
+- occupational therapy

 Causes of pain